ismaeelbashir03/OrderBookSimulation/README.md

 ## Features

-- **Order Book**: A robust implementation of an order book that supports various types of orders and matching algorithms.
+- **Order Book** (In progress): An order book that supports adding, cancelling and modifying Market Orders, and FoK orders with a matching algorithm.
 - **Agents**: (Upcoming) Agents that can place and cancel orders in the market.
 - **Market Conditions**: (Upcoming) Simulations of different market conditions such as bullish and bearish trends.

+## Todos

+- [-] Implement Order Book

+    - [x] Implement Market Orders

+    - [x] Implement FoK Orders

+    - [x] Implement Matching Algorithm

+    - [ ] Implement Cancel Orders

+    - [ ] Implement Modify Orders

+    - [ ] Make sure there are no memory leaks

+- [ ] Implement Agents
+- [ ] Implement Market Conditions

 ## Installation